toshiaki1729/stable-diffusion-webui-dataset-tag-editor/README.md

 - "Results" text box
   - shows save results
 - "Dataset Directory" text box
-  - input the directory of training images
+  - input the directory of training images and load them by clicking "Load" button
+  - loading options are below
+  - you can make caption on loading by using interrogator if needed
 - "Dataset Images" gallery
   - to view and select images
+  - the number of colums can be changed in "Settings" tab

+***

 ### "Filter and Edit Tags" tab
 ![](ss02.png)

 - "Search Tags" text box
   - search and filter the tags displayed below
-- "Clear all filters" button
+- "Clear tag filters" button
-  - clear filters by tag search and image filter
+  - clear tag search and filter by tags
+- "Clear ALL filters" button
+  - clear all filters including selection filter in next tab
 - "Sort by / Sort order" radio buttons
   - change sort order of the tags displayed below
 - "Filter Images by Tags" checkboxes